ParinitaMalisetty/DetectWear-AI/README.md

 1. It first detects humans in the surveillance feed.
 2. It then restricts number recognition *exclusively* to the detected human regions.

-This context-aware filtering drastically reduces false positives, ensuring that only valid worker identification numbers are logged and verified.[cite: 1, 2]
+This context-aware filtering drastically reduces false positives, ensuring that only valid worker identification numbers are logged and verified.

 ---

 ## ✨ Key Features

 - **🎯 Context-Aware Detection:** Combines human detection and number recognition to ignore background text and machinery labels.
-- **🚨 Automated Compliance Alerts:** Generates real-time, on-screen warnings when a detected person is missing a visible identification number.[cite: 1, 2]
+- **🚨 Automated Compliance Alerts:** Generates real-time, on-screen warnings when a detected person is missing a visible identification number.
-- **📸 Evidence Logging:** Automatically captures snapshots of non-compliant individuals and maintains a detailed CSV incident log.[cite: 1, 2]
+- **📸 Evidence Logging:** Automatically captures snapshots of non-compliant individuals and maintains a detailed CSV incident log.
 - **🖥️ Interactive GUI:** A CustomTkinter-based dashboard for uploading videos, connecting live CCTV/RTSP streams, and viewing dual-feed (original vs. processed) video.
 - **📊 Real-Time Analytics:** Displays live statistics including FPS, detected humans, recognized jerseys, and compliance alert counts.
 - **💾 Output Management:** Supports exporting processed feeds as MP4 videos and downloading alert logs as CSV files.